dipcoat-image/finitedepth/doc/source/guide/define-your-own.rst

 be modified.

 If you need to introduce new parameters, do not define them in ``__init__`` method.
-Instead, wrap them with dataclasses with are passed to the class constructor.
+Instead, define dataclasses which wraps them and assign the dataclasses as type variables which are passed to the constructor.
 This procedure is explained in the following section.

 Set type variables
 ^^^^^^^^^^^^^^^^^^